grv07/grv07.github.io/index.md

 - Preparing the Software Requirement Specifications by interacting with the client.
 - Used JQuery with HTML5 and CSS (Bootstrap and Materialize) for developing the front-end of the dashboard.
 - Handling the MongoDB database, which included complex queries, deployment on EC2 instances.
+- I have been rigorously involved in code reviews.

 #### *4. NexThoughts(13th February 2014 to 30th June 2015)*